pboyd/markov/README.md

 # License

-This package is release under the terms of the Apache 2.0 license.
+This package is released under the terms of the Apache 2.0 license.
 See LICENSE.TXT.